 - Hotel can provide custom catering from its French brasserie, Couvant

-- Guests can stay at the art deco hotel, which has 196 rooms and 50 suites
+- Guests can stay at the art deco hotel, which has 196 rooms, including 50 suites

 - One of the smaller venues, especially if you have a courtyard wedding